AREA 35 - WEBER AND OGDEN RIVERS

 Recent changes and additions in red text

 The 1937 Weber River Decree and the 1948 Ogden River Decree adjudicated the area's surface water rights prior to those dates.
 No adjudications have been ordered to update these decrees or include ground-water rights.
 There are two state-administered distribution systems in this area: the Weber River Distribution System and the Ogden River Distribution System.
-Parts of the area are also subject to the conditions of two groundwater management plans: the Groundwater Management Plan for the Weber Delta Sub-Area, and the State Engineer's Interim Policy for Snyderville and the Park City Basin.
+Parts of the area are also subject to the conditions of two groundwater management plans: the Groundwater Management Plan for the Weber Delta Sub-Area, and the Snyderville/Park City Groundwater Management Plan.
 Click here to see statistics for this area.

 Surface Water - Surface waters are considered to be fully appropriated.
 Diligence Claims may be filed on water uses not in the decrees and which were established prior to 1903 for surface water and 1935 for underground water.
 New diversions and consumptive uses in these sources must be accomplished by change applications filed on owned or acquired rights.
 Non-consumptive use applications, such as hydroelectric power generation, will be considered on their individual merits.
 Fixed period or transient projects in canyon or foothill areas must be handled by temporary change applications.
 Per the State Engineer's Public Meeting Response Letter dated October 26, 2004, new water diversions, based on exchange applications, will be permitted for those projects where there is water available in the proposed source that can be diverted without impairing the rights of others or where water can be released from upstream storage to directly compensate intervening rights that might be impaired.